yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/add-users.md

 {{< note title="Database users and case sensitivity" >}}

-Like SQL, both YSQL and YCQL are case-insensitive by default.
-When specifying an identifier, such as the name of a table or role, YSQL/YCQL automatically converts the identifier to lowercase.
+Like SQL and CQL, both YSQL and YCQL are case-insensitive by default.
+When specifying an identifier, such as the name of a table or role, YSQL and YCQL automatically convert the identifier to lowercase.
 For example, `CREATE ROLE Alice` creates the role "alice".
 To use a case-sensitive name for an identifier, enclose the name in quotes.
 For example, to create the role "Alice", use `CREATE ROLE "Alice"`.

 {{< /note >}}